 The brain injury treatment team develops a plan of care that best meets the needs of each patient.
-Patients and those who support them are encouraged to contribute by expressing their preferences.
+You and your family are the most important members of the care team and are encouraged to contribute by expressing your preferences.

 Your brain injury care team can help you regain skills and compensate for skills you might not get back.
 This can make you better able to participate in previous life roles, such as driving, parenting, socializing or working.

 - Physiatrists are doctors who specialize in physical medicine and rehabilitation.
 They coordinate overall medical care by leading the brain injury care team.

 - Psychologists can help you cope with emotional, behavioral and intellectual changes caused by brain injury.